 - gestational diabetes

-- genetic defect in the baby (reason for around 10% of stillbirths)
+- genetic defect in the baby (the reason for around 10% of stillbirths)

 - excessive blood loss (haemorrhage) before or during labour

-Many parents desperately want to know what happened to their baby.
-A post-mortem can sometimes offer answers, or at least rule out reasons for, the stillbirth.
+Understandably, many parents desperately want to know what happened to their baby.
+A post-mortem can sometimes offer answers or at least can help rule out possible reasons for the stillbirth.
+Your midwife can talk to you about the different options and help support you.

-Without more research we will never know why so many babies die before birth.
+Without more research, we will never know why so many babies die before birth.
+Tommy’s Manchester Research Centre is focused on learning more about the main causes of stillbirth and how it can be prevented.

-The Manchester placenta clinic is a specialist service for pregnant women at risk of placental problems that potentially lead to fetal growth restriction We believe the majority of stillbirths could be prevented and we want to find out how.
+The Manchester Placenta Clinic is a specialist service for pregnant women at risk of placental problems, which can potentially lead to fetal growth restriction.
+We believe the majority of stillbirths could be prevented and we want to find out how.